This post may contain affiliate links. Please read our disclosure policy.

 Adding seasoning to sweet potato fries in mixing bowl

-How to Make Crispy Baked Sweet Potato Fries
+How to Make Baked Sweet Potato Fries

 Overhead view of sweet potato fries on sheet pan